Help Us Finish the Year Strong

 The Panamnik Building in Orleans, CA is a community space and the home of the MKWC’s central office.
 The Panamnik Building hosts regularly scheduled events and activities*:

 Third Thursday Café: The Third Thursday Café is a place for people from the river communities to gather and enjoy great food and company.
 On the Third Thursday of every month the Panamnik Building is transformed into an impromptu café where local chefs volunteer their time to make scrumptious meals.
 Each café hosts a different themed menu and proceeds benefit MKWC programs and other local groups.
 Prices vary.
 Check the Events Calendar for information on upcoming Third Thursdays.
+Third Thursdays are currently case by case basis due to building remodel.

 Exercise Classes: The Panamnik Building hosts a rotating schedule of exercise classes.
 For the most up to date schedule, follow the Panamnik Building Fitness Facebook Page.